Purcell-enhanced solid-state laser cooling: Structure

 The Purcell factor $F(r,\omega)$ in general can be computed by placing a dipole source with the emission frequency $\omega$ at the position $r$, and computing its emitted power, normalized by the emission of the same dipole source placed in a homogenous active medium.
 One then spatially average $F(r, \omega)$ to obtain $F(\omega)$, as shown in Fig.~\ref{Fig1}c.
 In our calculation, we use the MESH code that provides a more direct and efficient calculation of such spatial averaging~\cite{chen2018mesh, ourmanuscript}.
 We see a substantial broadband Purcell enhancement with frequency-averaged value $\overline{F}\sim 18$.
 The enhancement is due to the slot waveguide effect that localizes the field inside the thin active region~\cite{almeida2004guiding, xu2004experimental}.
 The large-period patterning ensures that all emitted fluorescent light escapes and is not trapped ($E=1$)~\cite{fan1997high}.
+Sharp features in Fig.~\ref{Fig1}c represent the large number of resonances that couple the slot waveguide modes to free space~\cite{ourmanuscript}.
 On the other hand, for the bare active slab, we confirm that a fraction of light is trapped ($E \approx 0.5$) which reduces the external quantum efficiency and decay rate.

 In addition to changing emission properties, the patterned structure also changes absorption properties.
 Since the cladding can add substantial parasitic heating and cancel improvement from Purcell effect, it is important to minimize absorption in the cladding and maximize it in the active layer.
 This can be achieved by exploiting the resonances of the structure and maximizing active layer absorption at wavelengths where cooling is also maximum.
 In fact, cooling occurs in a wavelength window where $\omega_p$ is small enough to enable a large $\eta_c$, but still large enough to obtain substantial ion absorption $\alpha_r(\omega_p)$.
 For $\text{Yb}^{3+}$ doped silica, this is realized in the $1$-$1.1\mu m$ wavelength region.
 In Fig.~\ref{Fig1}d, we compute the ratios of absorption in the active layer and the cladding layers normalized to the bare active slab absorption, assuming normal-incidence pump and that all layers have the same absorption coefficient.
 These ratios are independent from the absorption coefficient value in the linear regime.
 Fig.~\ref{Fig1}d shows that active layer absorption is indeed maximized, compared to the cladding absorption, at around $1.035\mu m$.
 The figure also shows a substantial absorption enhancement compared to the bare active slab ($\sim 10^4$), which leads to higher total cooling efficiency, as defined by cooling power divided by external incident pump.